dmolony/DiskBrowser2/README.md

   [AppleFileSystem](https://github.com/dmolony/AppleFileSystem) and
    [AppleFormat](https://github.com/dmolony/AppleFormat)).
 It is not yet ready for release.
 It's not even ready for parole.
+  The goal is for DiskBrowser ][ to retain all the file display formats of DiskBrowser, but with a better interface and a more maintainable code base.

 ### Example Screens
 This image shows the main interface change from DiskBrowser.
 Instead of separate tabs